Chapter 1 Background

 • The massive car lines were reported to stretch into streets and parking lots regularly, blocking entrances to neighboring businesses.

 Some stores, for example, Chick-fil-A in Santa Barbara, had to rebuild the whole facility after receiving numerous complaints from residents and businesses.
-However, redesigning the drive-thru is a nontrivial operational decision that must be carefully made.
+However, redesigning the drive-through is a nontrivial operational decision that must be carefully made.

 1.1 Motivating story

 This study is based on the renovation of a local Chick-fil-A store at the large Marketplace Mall shopping center in Williamsburg, Virginia.
 The reference news article (Click here) provides the background information regarding this renovation project.
-Having long been blamed for the drive-thru queue blocking the main traffic intersection, the Marketplace Chick-fil-A purchased the adjacent lot and built a new facility with a larger capacity.
+Having long been blamed for the drive-through queue blocking the main traffic intersection, the Marketplace Chick-fil-A purchased the adjacent lot and built a new facility with a larger capacity.

-1.2 Sketches of the Drive-thru
+1.2 Sketches of the Drive-through

 1.2.1 Before the renovation

-A customer arrives at the Chick-fil-A drive-thru from the main road and decides to join one of the two lanes with a shorter queue to place an order.
-Solid circles represent Chick-fil-A workers who will take orders from this drive-thru customer.
+A customer arrives at the Chick-fil-A drive-through from the main road and decides to join one of the two lanes with a shorter queue to place an order.
+Solid circles represent Chick-fil-A workers who will take orders from this drive-through customer.
 After the order is placed and if there is space in the pickup lane, the vehicle will merge into a single-car lane according to the First-Come-First-Served (FCFS) policy.
 While in the pickup lane, the customer waits in the car for the order to be prepared by another set of workers, depicted by dashed circles.
 After picking up the order, the vehicle leaves the facility.

 1.2.2 After the renovation